nirajp82/Ansible/02_02_VariablesType.md

 ```

 **Explanation:**
-In this scenario, `allowed_ports` is a list variable containing multiple port numbers.
-The `with_items` loop iterates over each port in the list and uses `{{ item }}` to display individual ports within the debug message.
-For each iteration, a debug message is printed, indicating the port being processed.
+List variables store multiple related values. `allowed_ports` is a list of ports.
+The `with_items` loop iterates over the list and displays a debug message for each port, indicating the port number being opened in the firewall.

-**Detailed Explanation:**
-- `allowed_ports` is a list variable storing `[80, 443, 8080]`.
-- `with_items: "{{ allowed_ports }}"` enables iteration over each item in the list.
-- `{{ item }}` represents the current port being processed during each iteration.
-- The debug message is printed multiple times, once for each port in the list, displaying the port number being opened in the firewall.

-This detailed explanation provides insight into how list variables are defined and utilized in Ansible playbooks, enabling dynamic and iterative operations within tasks.

-### Dictionary Variable:
+## 5. Dictionary Variable

 **Example:**
 ```yaml